gillimo/research-agent/docs/tickets.md

 - [x] UAT9: Event-based waits for socket harness
   Add `wait_for_event` support so scenarios can wait for prompt/input events instead of text.
   Acceptance: harness can wait for `prompt` or `input_used` events in socket mode.
+- [x] UAT10: Update socket scenarios to wait for prompt events
+  Add `wait_for_event` for `loop_ready` and `prompt` before sending inputs.
+  Acceptance: scenarios no longer race and are stable in socket mode.

 P20a ?
 UAT harness stability (task breakdown)
 - [x] UAT6a: Ensure socket inputs are accepted